 The tools used in Intercultural Development Inventory (IDI) not only help identify particular growth points within an individual/team, but they help move people toward an anti-biased/anti-racist identity that seeks to diversify worship experiences and leadership as a collective whole.

 Attend the introduction to Systemic Racism Workshop that is contextualized for Christian communities.
 Workshop is November 16, 2019 from 8:30 am-5:00 pm in Kalamazoo, MI.
 Click for more.

 GCORR (Small Group, Leadership, and Worship) Resources:

 Understanding diversity can be challenging, so this exercise encourages you to be courageous and to listen to people.
 Often what gets in the way are our reliance on and belief in stereotypes.
-Here are some ways to listen in diversity as offered by the General Commission on Religion and Race.

 How can we model our invitations to the table – both literally and metaphorically – in ways that honor Jesus’ model and hopes for the world?
 Here are 5 ways of diversifying the table in your ministry setting.

 Two sermon starters from the biblical texts highlighted in the “Learning from Strangers” small-group sessions.
 Framed around the text in the Gospel of Luke, it features the topics of “Strangers Bearing Gifts” and “Our Stories, God’s Story.”

 We must be intentional about the ways we learn about other cultures.
 So how can people of God learn about other cultures in honorable ways?
 Here are 10 ways to begin.

 Dr. King’s beloved community exhibits agape love, which, as the love of God operating in the human heart, seeks to “preserve and create community.”
 This love does not consider injustice or evil as acceptable.
 Rather, it loves by way of justice, which ensures equity in access, participation, and flourishing for everyone.
 The beloved community is expressed in these 25 traits.